Semisimple and separable algebras in multi-fusion categories: Introduction

 By definition, a multi-fusion category is a rigid semisimple monoidal category.
 If we assume further that the multi-fusion category admits a semisimple Drinfeld center, then the theory becomes more consistent with classical algebras.
 It turns out that the only obstruction to the separability of a semisimple algebra arises from inseparable field extensions (Theorem \ref{thm:cen-nonper-sep}, Corollary \ref{cor:cen-per-sep}, Theorem \ref{thm:zero-sep}).

 Among others, we introduce the notion of the dimension of a division algebra (Definition \ref{def:quan-dim}), and show that a division algebra is separable if and only if it has a nonvanishing dimension (Theorem \ref{thm:div-sep-dim}).
-As an application, we show that a fusion category over an algebraically closed field has a semisimple Drinfeld center if and only if it has a nonvanishing global dimension (Corollary \ref{cor:fus-semi-dim}).
-This generalizes a result due to \cite{Mu2,ENO,BV}.